Ensure your CV format is structured to best highlight your unique experience and life situation.

 Web development jobs are in high demand, so you’ll have no problem finding tech companies that are looking to hire their next developer.

-But first you need to make a CV that proves you have the web developer qualifications your target company wants.
+But first you need to write a CV that proves you have the web developer qualifications your target company wants.

 Read our three tips for writing a web developer CV that convinces employers you’re the perfect addition to their software development team.